 We may collect the following type of information automatically:

 - Browser, Device and Technical Information.

-- Google Analytics: We use Google Analytics which allows IC to see information on users` online activities including, but not limited to, page views, source and time spent on our websites and/or mobile apps.
-This information is depersonalized and is displayed as numbers, meaning that it cannot be tracked back to a particular individual.
+- Google Analytics: We use Google Analytics which allows IC to see information on users’ online activities including, but not limited to, visited pages, source and time spent on our websites and/or mobile apps.
+This information is de-identified and is displayed as figures, meaning that it cannot be used to directly identify a particular individual.
 You may opt-out of the use of Google Analytics by visiting the Google Analytics opt-out page.

-- Google AdWords: We use Google AdWords remarketing to advertise Ivanhoe Cambridge across the Internet and to advertise on third party websites (including Google) to previous visitors to our websites.
+- Google AdWords: We use Google AdWords remarketing to advertise Ivanhoé Cambridge across the Internet and to place on third-party websites (including Google) advertisements aimed at previous visitors to our websites.
 AdWords remarketing will display ads to you based on what parts of the Ivanhoe Cambridge websites you have viewed by placing a cookie on your web browser.
 It could mean that we advertise to previous visitors who haven’t completed a task on our site or that we advertise on the Google search results page, or a site in the Google Display Network.
 This cookie does not in any way identify you or give access to your computer or mobile device.
 The cookie is only used to indicate to other websites that you have visited a particular page on our websites, so that they may show you ads relating to that page.
 If you do not wish to participate in our Google AdWords remarketing, you can opt out by visiting Google’s Ads Preferences Manager.

 - Geolocation Information.